Primary Care Opportunities

 Each of your continuity clinics has what you would expect: excellent clinical care and dedicated preceptors.
 They also have some interesting individual traits:

-• The Veterans Affairs clinic has comprehensive team-based care that has been around for more than 2 decades.
+• The Veterans Affairs clinic has comprehensive team-based care that has been around for more than two decades.
 They have optimized team huddles and sharing the work needed for patient care by involving clinical pharmacy and nursing colleagues.

 • At Hartford Hospital Community Health, taking care of a patient’s mental health is just as important as their physical health.
-Patients have a whole team of professionals behind them including Nutritionist, Social Worker Services, Clinical Psychology Services, Cardiac Monitor Placement, I-STAT INR Coumadin Monitoring, Tobacco Cessation, Medical Legal Partnership (MLP), Acupuncture, Pharmacy Consult, Food4Health (Food Bank).
+Patients have a whole team of professionals behind them, including Nutritionist, Social Worker Services, Clinical Psychology Services, Cardiac Monitor Placement, I-STAT INR Coumadin Monitoring, Tobacco Cessation, Medical Legal Partnership (MLP), Acupuncture, Pharmacy Consult, Food4Health (Food Bank).

 • Saint Francis Hospital and Medical Center has an urgent care clinic unique to this site that allows for management of acute medical problems, hospital discharge transitions, preoperative evaluations, and emergency department follow-up care.
 The clinic also has an embedded clinical pharmacist and social worker who partner with the residents to provide comprehensive care.